Bareflank/MicroV/docs/MicroV Hypercall Specification.md

 Given the shared page cast as a mv_rdl_t, with each entry's mv_rdl_entry_t.reg set to the requested MSR, the same entries are returned in the shared page with each entry's mv_rdl_entry_t.val set to 1 if the MSR is supported, and 0 if the MSR is not supported.

 This hypercall supports flag modifiers in mv_rdl_t.reg0.
 When MV_RDL_FLAG_ALL is enabled, the entire list of supported MSRs will be returned via the shared page and no entries must be given as input.
-If the entire list doesn't fit in the shared page, this hypercall will output in mv_rdl_t.reg1 the number of entries that are left allowing to make subsequent continuation calls by providing the current index of entries to resume from in mv_rdl_t.reg1 as input, i.e. mv_rdl_t.reg1 should be incremented by MV_RDL_MAX_ENTRIES.
+If the entire list doesn't fit in the shared page, this hypercall will output in mv_rdl_t.reg1 the number of entries that are left allowing to make subsequent continuation calls by providing the current entry index to resume from in mv_rdl_t.reg1 as input. i.e. as input, mv_rdl_t.reg1 is the resume index and it should be set to 0 before the first call and incremented by MV_RDL_MAX_ENTRIES on subsequent calls.
+As output, mv_rdl_t.reg1 is the number of entries left.

 **Input:**
 | Register Name | Bits | Description |